 Shady Rest Gardens was a tour garden for the 2011 and 2014 Region 5 Spring Meetings and the 2015 National Convention in Atlanta and continues to be an AHS Display Garden since 2009.
 It will also be a tour garden for the 2021 Region 5 Spring Meeting.

-David has been hybridizing daylilies ever since we started seriously growing daylilies more than 15 years ago and has registered nine daylilies to date.
+David has been hybridizing daylilies ever since we started seriously growing daylilies more than 15 years ago and has registered ten daylilies to date.
 He has finally narrowed his focus to diploid small and miniature doubles.
-Doris plans to organize her time better in 2020, so that she can also spread some pollen on little unusual forms and spiders.
+Doris plans to organize her time better in 2021, so that she can also spread some pollen on little unusual forms and spiders.

 We continue to downsize the number of daylilies that we grow.
 We now grow more than a thousand LESS daylilies than we did just five years ago.
 We are now under 1500 registered daylilies and will continue to downsize but at a slower pace.
 Some areas have become more shady as the trees have grown, and daylilies have been replaced with hostas and other shade loving plants.